Alkia/electra/readme.md

 After a draft release is created, make your final changes from the release page and publish it.

+#### Code review format
+Opening a pull request (PR) will automatically create Summary and Test plan fields in the description.
+In the summary, add a high-level summary of what the change entails.
+For pull requests that scaffold ignite code, include the ignite scaffold commands run.
+###### Summary
+Add summary of the pull request here (*E.g. This pull request adds XYZ feature to the x/ABC module and associated unit tests.*)
+###### Unit tests

+To run unit tests for the whole project, execute:
+`make unit-test`
+To run unit tests for a particular module (e.g. the meter module), execute:
+`make unit-test path=meter`
+To run unit tests for a particular package (e.g. the meter module), execute:
+`make unit-test path=meter/types`
+To inspect unit test coverage, execute:
+`make test-cover`

 ### Install

 To install the latest version of your Electra blockchain node's binary, execute the following command on your machine: